João de Meira: Work

 Towards the end of his life, he began to make a name for himself as a renowned historian and writer.
-In the first more oriented towards the History of Medicine, he signed a new series “Arquivos da História da Medicina Portuguesa” with Maximiliano Lemos, revised many of the historiographical myths of Guimarães in the Revista de Guimarães and the Gazeta dos Hospitais do Porto and was even invited to succeed João Gomes de Oliveira Guimarães in the continuation of the 1908 book Vimaranis Monumenta Historica by the Martins Sarmento Society.
+In the first more oriented towards the History of Medicine, he signed a new series “Arquivos da História da Medicina Portuguesa” with Maximiano Lemos, revised many of the historiographical myths of Guimarães in the Revista de Guimarães and the Gazeta dos Hospitais do Porto and was even invited to succeed João Gomes de Oliveira Guimarães in the continuation of the 1908 book Vimaranis Monumenta Historica by the Martins Sarmento Society.
 Already as a literary writer under other names, he would surprise everyone by perfectly imitating the literary style of ancient and modern authors in original compositions such as Fernão Lopes, Camões, Bocage, Antero de Quental, Camilo Castelo Branco, Gil Vicente, António Nobre or Arthur Conan Doyle in a heterogeneous range of personalities.

 His literary ability and creativity ended up mythologizing him as a medium capable of reincarnating the spirits of these authors, as Colonel José Augusto Feure da Rosa fancifully claimed, easily contested by the testimonies of his fellow countrymen.
 As well as João de Meira's own refined and sarcastic sense of humor, who sent such unpublished works to the periodicals with plausible explanations, but which did not fail to indicate their real authorship by the elements provided.
 His most famous pastiche, which lasted several decades and was wrongly attributed to him, was the poem A Loira by Cesário Verde, which was almost always included in the anthologies compiled by the poet, until it was analyzed and identified as apocryphal in 1958 by Joel Serrão.